Odakkali: Research station

 of Kerala Agricultural University is located at Odakkali.
 This research station has attracted international attention in the field of aromatic technology.
 It has identified sources of rose aroma, which are less expensive and are of great demand in the perfume industry.
 The Aromatic and Medicinal Plants Research Station was established in 1951 as 'Lemon Grass Breeding Station' under the Department of Agriculture of the erstwhile Travancore- Cochin government.
 Later, it was brought under the direct administrative control of the Associate Director of Research (Central Region) of the Kerala Agricultural University in 1982 and was renamed the Aromatic and Medicinal Plants Research Station (AMPRS).
 The United Nations Industrial Development Organization directs entrepreneurs to this centre for advice regarding their research and development needs on lemongrass.

 Herbs

 The Research Station has been recognized at the national level as one of the leading centres for research on aromatic plants.
-Scientists here have identified two herbs rich in geranyl acetate, giving off the smell of rope.
+Scientists here have identified two herbs rich in geranyl acetate, giving off the smell of rose.
 They are found in the hills of Munnar and Thathamangalam near Palakkad.
 OD 468 is the technical name of the plant identified at Munnar and OD 455 of the one at Thathamangalam.
 'OD' stands for Odakkali, the place where the Institute is located.
 Studies have revealed that the average yield of the variety was nearly 10 tonnes of herbage per harvest.
 Hydro-distillation of the leaf produced 0.4 percent of essential oils and 79.8 percent of geranyl acetate.